Europe seeks to break logjam over regime to control banks

-BRUSSELS EU finance ministers sought on Tuesday to break an impasse over a new regime to supervise banks, but with much of the plan contested, the European Union risks seeing this centrepiece reform unravel.
+BRUSSELS, Nov 13 EU finance ministers will seek on Tuesday to break an impasse over a new regime to supervise banks, but with much of the plan contested and time running short to agree, the European Union risks seeing this centrepiece reform unravel.

 So far, countries in the euro zone have attempted to contain the financial crisis with piecemeal measures.
-The banking union is a cornerstone of wider economic union and the first concerted attempt to integrate the bloc's response to problem lenders to win back confidence.
+The banking union is the first concerted attempt to integrate the bloc's response to problem lenders to win back confidence.

-Finance ministers from the bloc's 27 countries met in Brussels to attempt to advance talks on divisive questions such as the scope of the European Central Bank's cross-border supervisory powers, which would be a first step in a banking union.
+Finance ministers from the bloc's 27 countries will attempt to advance talks on divisive questions such as the scope of the European Central Bank's powers and breadth of the scheme that would be a first step in a banking union.

-But ministers were sceptical that any deal could be reached as they entered the meeting.
-Sweden flagged what it believes to be a fundamental flaw in the plan and raised the prospect of a laborious change to EU law to set up the new system.

-"The ECB could be the supervisor but then we need to consider a treaty change," Swedish Finance Minister Anders Borg told reporters.
-"Either you must change the treaty so it's clear that every member is treated equitably or you need to move it (supervision) outside of the ECB."
+"The issues are highly technical, politically charged and running up against deadlines, but we must seek to reach compromises to chart a path out of the crisis," said a senior EU diplomat involved in the talks.

 Some officials are worried that the banking union construct is already crumbling in the face of powerful opposition both within and outside the euro.